awsdocs/amazon-s3-userguide/doc_source/UsingKMSEncryption.md

 1. Amazon S3 sends the encrypted data key to AWS KMS in a `Decrypt` request\.

-1. AWS KMS decrypts the data key by using the same KMS key and returns the plaintext data key to Amazon S3\.
+1. AWS KMS decrypts the encrypted data key by using the same KMS key and returns the plaintext data key to Amazon S3\.

 1. Amazon S3 decrypts the encrypted data, using the plaintext data key, and removes the plaintext data key from memory as soon as possible\.